 When you hear about minimalism, the digital part is often left out.
 I think it’s actually the most difficult part of minimalism.
-We tend to keep a lot of things on our computer or phones.
-Being organized is easy when it’s about your house but it’s really difficult to be digitally organized with ALL the information that is received daily on every devices.
+We tend to keep a lot of things on our computers or phones.
+Being organized is easy when it’s about your house but it’s really difficult to be digitally organized with ALL the information that is received daily on every device.

 It’s easy to lose the motivation to even do a clean up of your photos on your phone!

-It was the last part of my life which hadn’t become minimalist.
+It was the last part of my life that hadn’t become minimalist.
 But I thought it was really difficult to activate the process of digital minimalism.

 His book is really really great and it gives you easy tips to start your journey of digital minimalism.

 In his book, Cal Newport gives us a definition of Digital Minimalism that made sense to me the minute I read it :

 Digital minimalism is a philosophy that helps you question what digital communication tools (and behaviors surrounding these tools) add the most value to your life.
 It is motivated by the belief that intentionally and aggressively clearing away low-value digital noise, and optimizing your use of the tools that really matter, can significantly improve your life.

 Today, if you want to use digital tools intentionally, read the following steps.

 You maybe think that digital minimalism is not for you but there are a lot of benefits.
 Here is an non exhaustive list of digital minimalism benefits :